tvn9/fngo/README.md

 # FUNCTIONAL PROGRAMMING IN GO

 Practice functional programming in Go
-The goal of this codeing practice is to gain mastery on how to use functional programming concept in Go.
+The goal of this coding practice is to gain mastery on how to use functional programming concept in Go.

 ## Resources and Tools